Path-Check/trust-registry/README.md

 # Formats

+We offer 3 static content formats and 1 dynamic server.
+Users can simply import the entire database from the JSON or CSV files directly, or load records one by one from the NodeJS app.

-The main registry database is `registry.json`.
-From there, the system generates a `registry_normalized.json` which extracts the public keys of all certificates, simplifying the importation of the keys by clients. `registry_normalized.csv` is a CSV-formmated version of the `registry_normalized.json` whose sole goal is to increase the parsing speed of the otherwise large JSON file.
+The main registry database is [registry.json](https://github.com/Path-Check/trust-registry/blob/main/registry.json).
+From there, the system generates a [registry_normalized.json](https://github.com/Path-Check/trust-registry/blob/main/registry_normalized.json) which extracts the public keys of all certificates, simplifying the importation of the keys by clients. [registry_normalized.csv](https://github.com/Path-Check/trust-registry/blob/main/registry_normalized.csv) is a CSV-formmated version of the [registry_normalized.json](https://github.com/Path-Check/trust-registry/blob/main/registry_normalized.json) whose sole goal is to increase the parsing speed of the otherwise large JSON file.

 The CSV file has the following collumns, formatted accordingly: